Paris Junior College

-Paris Junior College (PJC) is a public community college with three campuses in Texas: Paris, Greenville, and Sulphur Springs.
+Paris Junior College (PJC) is a public community college with three campuses in East Texas: Paris, Greenville, and Sulphur Springs.
 The college was founded in 1924 as a campus of Paris Independent School District.
 Nearly 5,000 students are enrolled at the college.

 Service area

 As defined by the Texas Legislature, the official service area of PJC consists of the following: